SumoLogic/sumologic-otel-collector/pkg/exporter/sumologicexporter/README.md

       # number of consumers that dequeue batches; ignored if enabled is false,
       # default = 10
       num_consumers: <num_consumers>
-      # when set to true, the queue is persisted using a file storage extension.
+      # when set, enables persistence and uses the component specified as a storage extension for the persistent queue
       # make sure to configure and add a `file_storage` extension in `service.extensions`.
-      # default = false
+      # default = None
-      persistent_storage_enabled: {true, false}
+      storage: <storage_name>
       # maximum number of batches kept in memory before data;
       # ignored if enabled is false, default = 5000
       #